• ASTEC Enrollment FAQs

 • Is ASTEC hard to get into?

-• Charter schools are public and tuition-free, so they don't have competitive entrance exams or interviews.
+• Oklahoma charter schools are tuition-free public schools open to everyone.
+They don't have competitive entrance exams or interviews.

 • Does it matter where I live?